jordanebelanger/JBTableView/README.md

 JBTableView
 ===========

-UITableView supporting pull to refresh and load more actions with a built in interface to easily create your own custom pull to refresh and load more views
+UITableView supporting pull to refresh actions with a built in interface to easily create your own custom pull to refresh views